Visnuraja

 The source further records that Viṣṇurāja was enthroned as king of Phitsanulok following the departure of Sudhammaraja, whom Thai scholars have identified with Dhammikaraja, the son of Sai Nam Peung, ruler of Ayodhya.
-Nevertheless, this assertion appears to be chronologically incongruent, as extant evidence situates both father and son in the 12th century, several centuries after the era traditionally ascribed to Viṣṇurāja.
+Nevertheless, this assertion appears to be chronologically incongruent, as modern Thai scholars situate both father and son in the 12th century, several centuries after the era traditionally ascribed to Viṣṇurāja.